Madhugandha11/Madhugandha11/README.md

 - 🌱 I’m currently learning Information Technology.
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 You can mail me at madhugandhasingh@gmail.com
-- I am happy to work on anything intresting and fruitful.
+- I am happy to work on anything interesting and fruitful.

 <!---
 Madhugandha11/Madhugandha11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.